nimbleltd/docs/docs/validation.md

 ## Defining schemas

 Currently backlift validation rules must be created using the .backlift configuration file.
-Here is an example section of the .backlift file that sets up some validation rules:
+Here is an example section of the .backlift file that sets up a validation rule:

     collections:
       tweets:
         message: {type: 'string', max: 140, required: yes}
-        _public_permissions: {default: 'r', readonly: yes}
+        (other rules...)
+      (other collections...)

 Each sub group under 'collections' defines a new collection.
 When an AJAX request is sent to a /backliftapp/collection URL, backlift searches for the collection in this list.
-When found, the data attributes are matched against the rule names in order to select a validation test.
-If the data passes the test for all attributes, the operation is permitted.
+When found, the data attributes are matched against the rule names in order to select validation tests.
+If the data passes the tests for all attributes, the operation is permitted.

 For a discussion of the permissions attributes used during authorization, see the [authorization](authorization.html) section.